kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 58: April 28, 2020

+**Today's Progress**: I finished Advanced Node.js course.
+I reviewed the basics of Angular and worked on a simple application.

+**Thoughts**: I finished the course yesterday later at night.
+I would've started a new Node course but I deciced it's time to get back to Angular.
+I started a course only focused on Angular this time.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/3b9e07e7f86398883f67e30febeec98a0746fcf8)

+---

 ### Day 57: April 27, 2020

 **Today's Progress**: I worked on section 9. learned more about clustering and load-balancing an http server.
 I also learned how to broadcast message to worker process.